Skip to content

 The example above links against -lclang-cpp, which is the monolithic Clang C++ library available in most LLVM distributions.
 If your toolchain instead provides static Clang component archives (e.g. libclangFrontend.a, libclangDriver.a, etc.), you'll need to link those explicitly instead of -lclang-cpp.
 On ELF platforms, remember to wrap them in -Wl,--start-group ... -Wl,--end-group to resolve circular dependencies.

-When using Proteus for JIT generation of CPU code, and your JIT-compiled code needs to call functions defined in your main program, you must link your main application with the -rdynamic flag.
+When using Proteus and your JIT-compiled code needs to call functions defined in your main program, you must link your main application with the -rdynamic flag.
 This flag ensures that symbols from your main program are exported and visible to the Proteus JIT, allowing external function calls from JIT code to resolve correctly at runtime.